 Who should consider surgical repair for shoulder dislocations?

 Surgery is considered for patients with:

-For traumatic anterior shoulder instability the most dependable results have been obtained with an open (not arthroscopic) repair that securely restores the attachment of the labrum and the ligaments to the edge of the glenoid socket as shown in the figure.
+For traumatic anterior shoulder instability, the most dependable results have been obtained with an open (not arthroscopic) repair that securely restores the attachment of the labrum and the ligaments to the edge of the glenoid socket as shown in Figure 15.

 For shoulders in which the soft tissues provide insufficient stability to the shoulder procedures can be considered to tighten the ligaments and capsule and to thicken the glenoid labrum (the "O" ring that surrounds the surface of the socket).

 Effectiveness of surgery

 In the hands of an experienced surgeon, repair for recurrent traumatic instability has an excellent chance of restoring much of the lost comfort and function to the unstable shoulder.
 With a good rehabilitation effort and with the avoidance of additional injuries, the result of the surgery should last for a long time.

 The results of surgery for the more unusual types of instability depend on the specifics of the shoulder problem and the type of surgery performed.
 Patients should discuss the details of the problem and the proposed procedure with the surgeon.

 Urgency and Timing of Surgery